melintea/melintea.github.io/_posts/2023-10-05-barriers-costs.md

 title: A note on barriers costs
 ---

-Here is a set of measurements for one Intel CPU and one ARM CPU.
-While you still need to measure for your specific platform (and appication), I think this is a fair generalization:
+Here is a set of benchmarks for one Intel CPU and one ARM CPU.
+While you still need to measure for your specific platform (and application), I think this is a fair generalization:

  - On Intel: avoid std::memory_order_seq_cst and std::memory_order_acq_rel; if you can.
- - On ARM: use relaxed if you can; everything else is expensive and about the same.
+ - On ARM: use std::memory_order_relaxed if you can; everything else is expensive and about the same.

     | Threads  | R&W:plain   | R&W:cst      | R:acq/W:rel  |R:cons/W:rel  | R&W:acqrel   | R&W:rlxd